LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Platforms.md

 * Instructors, TAs, and students will need to create their own accounts.

 ## Repl.it Classroom
-* A way to organize, deliver, and verify code written in a repl.it
+* A way to organize, deliver, and verify coding assignments in repl.it
-* Some exercises and studios will be turned in via repl.it Classroom
+* Some exercises and studios will be turned in via repl.it classroom

 ## Slack
 * [Slack](https://slack.com) is a popular messaging tool that is used in the class.